“Everything you read on the internet is not true. Now more than ever, it is important to get your news from people you know and trust.”

-Chris returned to his family and friends in the Bold North after spending the last 20+ years telling people’s stories all around the country.
+Chris returned to his family and friends in the Midwest after spending the last 20+ years telling people’s stories all around the country.
 He’s an Edward R. Murrow award winning reporter, who has received multiple Emmy awards for his work covering the people of Minnesota and Western Wisconsin.

 Chris and his wife Kate have a son who is a Type 1 diabetic – they work hard for local organizations like JDRF in their fundraising efforts to help find a cure.
-Chris is also a recent below the knee amputee – after a series of unfortunate events stemming from his high school and college basketball career.
+Chris is also a below the knee amputee – after a series of unfortunate events stemming from his high school and college basketball career.

 When not at the TV station, or at a sports event with his wife, you’ll find him on the lake … if his boat is actually working.